meshcloud/meshcloud-docs/profile.md

 ## Registration

+To create a new account, go to [https://panel.meshcloud.io/\#/register](https://panel.meshcloud.io/#/register) and fill out the form.

+Submit the form to create an account.

+You will receive an email to confirm your account and after that you can start using your account.
+For an on-going use of the account, you need to provide your payment details within 30 days from registration.

 ## Login

 After a successful registration the next step is to Login into your federated Meshfed SSO Account.
 This can be done by: